 Join Harold Lloyd for “Saving the Center Store” at Supermarket Sense 2016, Sept.
 21-22 in Conyers, Georgia.

-I’ll talk more about ways to save the center store at Supermarket Sense.
-Come with questions, stories and creative ideas to share.
-See you there.
+Let’s talk more about how to save the center store at Supermarket Sense.
+I look forward to seeing you there.